 Virginia localities impose an additional 1 percent sales and use tax.
 These local taxes are administered by the state.

-Vending machine dealers are taxed at 5.0 percent.
-Beginning January 1, 2005, the sales tax rate on groceries was reduced to 2.5 percent.
+Vending machine dealers are taxed at 5.0 percent, and sales tax rate on groceries is 2.5 percent.

 SALES AND USE TAX RATES